webdriverio-boneyard/webdrivercss-adminpanel/README.md

 WebdriverCSS Adminpanel
 =======================

-This application helps you to manage all your image repositories of your CSS regression tests made by [WebdriverCSS](https://github.com/webdriverio/webdrivercss).
+This application helps you to manage all your image repositories of your CSS regression tests made with [WebdriverCSS](https://github.com/webdriverio/webdrivercss).
 It provides an API to synchronise and configure them.
 This allows you to exchange the repositories with your peers and colleagues to be able to run regression tests decentralized.

 ## Install

-First download this repository
+First download this repository:

 ```sh
 $ git clone git@github.com:webdriverio/webdrivercss-adminpanel.git